boeckMt/esri-application-boilerplate-viewer/README.md

 ## Instructions

 1. Download and unzip the .zip file or clone the repository.

-2. Web-enable the directory.
+2. If you need dojo and esri api locally (For this stepp you need node ,npm, bower and grunt)
+>Install dependencies with npm install, run "[grunt slurp](https://github.com/steveoh/grunt-esri-slurp)" and bower install and load the api in the index.html with `<script src="bower_components/dojo/dojo.js"></script>`

+3. If you have no web-server change to folder server and run npm install and then node index.js

-3. In the browser navigate to ../index.html?webmap=24e01ef45d40423f95300ad2abc5038a or ../index.html?config=confi.json
+4. In the browser navigate to localhost:9000/

+ >?webmap=24e01ef45d40423f95300ad2abc5038a <br>
+ or ?config=confi.json <br>
-	or ../index.html?config=config2.xml
+ or ?config=config2.xml

-4. Start writing your own template!
+5. Start writing your own template!

 [New to Github?
 Get started here.](https://github.com/)